How to Write the University of Chicago Application Essays 2017-2018

-If you’re working on your University of Chicago application, you know getting into the University of Chicago is no simple task — the class of 2020 had an acceptance rate of 7.9%.
+If you’re working on your University of Chicago application, you know getting into UChicago is no simple task — the class of 2020 had an acceptance rate of 7.9%.
 The writing supplements can be a challenge to tackle because of their open-ended and creative nature.
 This post will help guide you through all of the University of Chicago’s essay prompts.

 Read on to understand how to tackle Chicago’s unique application essay prompts for 2017-2018.

-Instead, schools like UChicago use this application to separate the candidates who are truly passionate about attending the school (the school has too many strong applicants for not enough available spots in the incoming freshman class).
-That’s why a poorly written or mediocre “Why UChicago” essay can keep you out, even if a great one cannot get you in.
+Instead, schools like UChicago use this application to separate the candidates who are truly passionate about attending the school (it has too many strong applicants for a limited number of spots in the incoming freshman class).
+That’s why a poorly written or mediocre “Why UChicago?” essay can keep you out, even if a great one cannot get you in.